-These are the same basic meal plans that I still stick with to this day because they are not only tasty but fully rounded nutritionally too, which is most important if you want to stay healthy AND look and feel great whilst eating a whole foods plant based diet.
+These are the same basic meal plans that I still stick with to this day because they are not only tasty, but fully rounded nutritionally too, which is most important if you want to stay healthy AND look and feel great whilst eating a whole foods plant based diet.

 Forming new habits takes time

 It was 2 years ago I decided to try my hand at plant based eating, and it actually took me 3 attempts at this huge dietary change before I could finally stick to it for good.
-Looking back, I can see the main reasons for so many attempts were my lack of understanding about plant based proteins, macronutrients and food combining.
-OR rather, I did understand it, but didn’t apply it like I should have as it hadn’t yet become habit (forming new habits is pretty much the whole battle, and that takes time, perseverance and education about food).
+Looking back I can see the main reasons for so many attempts were my lack of understanding about plant based proteins, macronutrients and food combining.
+OR rather I did understand it, but didn’t apply it like I should have as it hadn’t yet become a habit (forming new habits is pretty much the whole battle, and that takes time, perseverance and education about food).

 Plant Based Protein

 Over this past 3 years, I have studied, tried and tested what works and what doesn’t for the highest health benefits, and of course have had a few trials and errors along the way.
 One of the initial errors I made that stands out to me the most was the fact that I wasn’t eating enough protein.
 This all came down to a number of factors: for starters, I am quite an avid exerciser so this would most definitely have had something to do with it because I noticed after a few months that I was starting to get a bit flabby and losing muscle mass EVEN though I was training the same as I always had.
 Bizarre.